impratap/Registration_in_python/README.md

 It is a project for Employee Registration, Attendance and Leave record, and Salary Calculation in Python.
 For this project, I have used MySQL for the database.
 We have three different files for registration, attendance & leave, and salary calculation.
 I have used Tkinter for GUI.
 First, I have created a registration.py file for the registration of Employees.
 Created a message box that can inform us if some event happens.
 After that, create a second file for the Leave and Attendance record and create a third file for Salary calculation.
 After completed all files, import both leave and attendance and salary calculation files in the registration.

 Aim: Aim of this project is to create an application, which can be used for employee registration, maintenance of their leave and attendance records, and salary calculation.

-For this project I have used mysql for database...

-We have three different file for registration, attendance & leave and salary calculation.
+For this project I have used mysql for database...We have three different file for registration, attendance & leave and salary calculation.

+## Built In

+* Python
+* MySql

 First we have registration.py for registraion...

-for that we have used different library like.
+for that we have used different libraries like.

+## LIbraries

+* Tkinter
+* Pymysql
+* Ttk
+* Ttkthemes
+* Messagebox
-from tkinter import *
+* Lev_attendance

-from pymysql import *
+* Sal_cal

-from tkinter import ttk

-from ttkthemes import themed_tk as tk

-from tkinter import messagebox as msg

-from lev_attendance import lev_attendance

-from sal_cal import sal_cal

 We have tkinter for GUI, pymysql for database, themed_tk for theme , messagebox for printing message, lev_attendence and sal_cal for using both these files...